 Modern digital experiences are characterized by the all encompassing virtual worlds that have been the subject of much media attention.
 These experiences are delivered through strange looking headsets, which monitor the movement of your head in 3D to send you into a computerized environment.
 While there, you can do anything from killing monsters in a futuristic fantasy, to learning how to perform brain (reviews here)surgery on a virtual patient.

 VR headsets have two tiny LCD monitors, which project at each of your eyes.
 This produces a stereoscopic effect that gives the user the impression of depth.
-Because the screens are positioned near to the user’s eyes, some experts and eye care professionals have expressed concerns about kinds of eye conditions that might develop, if users engage in these intense ocular activities for lengthy time periods.
+Because the screens are positioned near to the user’s eyes, some experts and eye care professionals, like Trinity Eye Care, have expressed concerns about kinds of eye conditions that might develop, if users engage in these intense ocular activities for lengthy time periods.

 What Issues Are Potentially Linked To VR Headsets?

 The issues linked to wearing VR headsets arise from a couple of things, namely: vergence accommodation conflicts and vestibulo ocular reflex.
 Vergence is a term that describes the movement of the eye’s pupils during focusing that stops us from experiencing double vision.
 The pupils move away or toward one another, based on whether what we are looking at is nearer or further away.
 Accommodation is a process where the eye adjusts its’ optical power to sustain a clear view of a moving object.
 To do this, the lens inside the eye becomes thicker or flatter.